XiqKS/XKSoft_ServiceDesk/README.md

 ## Live Demo
 Check out the live demo of the service desk here: [XKSoft Service Desk Live](https://xksoft.westus2.azurecontainer.io/auth/login.asp)

+⚠️ **Please Note:** The server hosting the demo runs on a serverless SQL service, which may take a few seconds to warm up after being idle.
+You might experience slower initial responses during the first few requests.
+Once active, the response time will improve significantly.
+Thank you for your patience!

 ## Overview
 XKSoft Service Desk is a classic ASP-based application designed for AJAX SQL Server authentication for users.
 It integrates advanced security measures like CSRF tokens, authentication tokens, and parameterized queries to ensure robust, secure operations.